GLADY AND AUNT ERNA: ~ABOUT THEM~---document-links---pictures---related pages---site navigation

 I have a page for Non-family Woods Hole folks: NON-FAMILY: WOODS HOLE FOLKS.
 Strictly speaking, Glady and Aunt Erna belong there, but they get a page of their own, because - because.

-Glady was born on July 27, 1903, in Illinois - Chicago, I assume.
-Her father, George S Green, was born in Missouri, and her mother, Marion, was born in New York.
+Glady was born on July 27, 1903, in Illinois - in Chicago, I assume.
+Her father, George S. Green, was born in Missouri (Hannibal, I think), and her mother, Marion, was born in New York.
 Her mother died relatively young; I don't yet know when, but she's listed in the 1920 census, so Glady would have remembered her.

 Glady and her father rented a house in Woods Hole in the 1930s, and liked it enough so that they bought a summer house on Buzzards Bay there very soon afterwards.
 They called it Vagabond House, and it was around the corner from Fernbank.
 A very easy walk for a child in a bathing suit.
 I remember being four years old (it is quite clear to me that I was four years old) and standing way out on the sandbar at low tide with my mother and Aunt Alma and a few others, and maybe learning to swim.